ukadir/proj1/SETUP.md

 Everything from this point on is the same as what you would do if you were working in a devcontainer, but here’s a concise guide to compiling and running your code.

 **3. Compiling your code**
+Before trying to compile on ieng6, run the following command to activate a newer compiler:

+`source scl_source enable devtoolset-7`

 Go into the root directory of your project:

 `cd <name-of-the-project-directory>`